Study of the photon's pole structure in the noncommutative Schwinger model: Abstract

 \section{Abstract}

-The photon self energy of the noncommutative Schwinger model at three-loop order is analyzed.
-It is shown that the mass spectrum of the model does not receive any correction from noncommutativity parameter ($\theta$) at this order.
+The photon self-energy of the noncommutative Schwinger model at two- and three-loop order is analyzed.
+It is shown that the mass spectrum of the model does not receive any correction from noncommutativity parameter ($\theta$) at these orders.
 Also it remains unchanged to all orders.
 The exact one-loop effective action for the photon is also calculated.